Rexcrazy804/flutter-nix-android-template/README.md

 # Introduction
-This is a simple nix flake template with that aims to provide a simple barebones working flutter template that comes with the androidSdk.
+This is a simple nix flake template that aims to provide a simple barebones working flutter template that comes with the androidSdk.
 Everything else I found across github simply weren't minimal enough to my liking.